gravitational/teleport/rfd/0058-oci-public-images.md

 As of August 1st, 2021 Quay.io no longer supports any other authentication provider other than Red Hat Single-Sign On.<sup>[[1]]</sup> Users in the Gravitational organization on Quay must be manually removed when they leave Teleport which presents a potential security risk.
 Migrating to a solution with support for our existing SSO infrastructure helps remediate this issue.

 ## **Details**
+In this RFD, we propose migrating from Quay to [Harbor](https://goharbor.io/).

 Moving our public image infrastructure from Quay to Harbor gives us improved security controls with support for:
 * [SSO through Okta](https://goharbor.io/docs/2.5.0/administration/configure-authentication/oidc-auth/)